About the Competition

-The Food and Drug Law Institute (FDLI) sponsors the H. Thomas Austern Memorial Writing Competitions to encourage law students interested in the areas of law that affect food, drugs, animal drugs, biologics, cosmetics, diagnostics, dietary supplements, medical devices and tobacco.
+The Food and Drug Law Institute (FDLI) sponsors the H. Thomas Austern Memorial Writing Competition to encourage law students interested in the areas of law that affect food, drugs, animal drugs, biologics, cosmetics, diagnostics, dietary supplements, medical devices and tobacco.
 Winning papers will be considered for publication in the Food and Drug Law Journal.
-There are two competitions – one for papers with a maximum of 40 pages, and one for papers between 41 and 100 pages.
-Papers longer than 100 pages will not be accepted.
+The 2016 Competition deadline for submission will be June 10, 2016.

 1st place — $5,000 | 2nd place — $3,000 | 3rd place — $2,000

-Entrants must be currently enrolled in a J.D. program at any of the nation's "ABA-accredited" law schools or a 2014-2015 academic year graduate.
+Students currently enrolled in a JD Program at any of the nation’s ABA-accredited law schools or a 2015-2016 academic year graduate.